mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

   * [Prometheus operator][prometheus_operator] (including [Grafana][grafana] AlertManager and [Prometheus Adaptor][promethsus_adapter]) to collect and evaluate metrics for monitoring and alerting.
   * [Traefik][traefik] to route [layer 7][osi] traffic as a reverse proxy and load balancer.
   * [Kubernetes dashboard][kubernetes_dashboard] to provide a general-purpose web-based user interface for the Kubernetes cluster.
-  * Operations portal to centralize access to addon dashboards.
+  * Operations portal to centralize access to add-on dashboards.
   * [Velero][velero] to back up and restore Kubernetes cluster resources and persistent volumes.
   * [Dex identity service][dex] to provide identity service (authentication) to the Kubernetes clusters.
   * [Dex Kubernetes client authenticator][dex_k8s_authenticator] to enable authentication flow to obtain `kubectl` token for accessing the cluster.